ReikaKalseki/EndgameCombat/README.md

 Power pole defenses research
-Adds crated ammo for giving ammo turrets longer time between reloads and a small DPS boost Adds shockwave turrets, which can attack all enemies in range simultaneously Orbital Bombardment technology and hardware, for automated destruction of biter nests
+Adds crated ammo for giving ammo turrets longer time between reloads and a small DPS boost Adds shockwave turrets, which can attack all enemies in range simultaneously Orbital Bombardment technology and hardware, for automated destruction of biter nests, or manual airstrike capability Adds shield domes to protect large areas given sufficient energy

 Secondary Features:
 Better train penetration through hordes of biters